 Nagios software runs periodic checks on critical parameters of application, network and server resources.
-For example, Nagios can monitor memory usage, disk usage, microprocessor load, the number of currently running processes and log files.
-Nagios also can monitor services, such as Simple Mail Transfer Protocol (SMTP), Post Office Protocol 3 (POP3), Hypertext Transfer Protocol (HTTP) and other common network protocols.
-Active checks are initiated by Nagios, while passive checks come from external applications connected to the monitoring tool.
+For example, Nagios can monitor memory use, disk use and microprocessor load, as well as the number of currently running processes and log files.
+Nagios also can monitor services such as Simple Mail Transfer Protocol (SMTP), Post Office Protocol 3, Hypertext Transfer Protocol (HTTP) and other common network protocols.
+Nagios initiates active checks, while passive checks come from external applications connected to the monitoring tool.

-Originally called NetSaint and released in 1999, Nagios was developed by Ethan Galstad and subsequently refined by numerous contributors as an open source project.
-Nagios Enterprises, a company based around the Nagios Core technology, offers multiple products, such as XI, Log Server, Network Analyzer and Fusion.
+Originally released in 1999 as NetSaint, Nagios was developed by Ethan Galstad and subsequently refined by numerous contributors as an open source project.
+Nagios Enterprises, a company based around the Nagios Core technology, offers multiple products, such as Nagios XI, Log Server, Network Analyzer and Fusion.

-A user can choose to work in the command-line interface (CLI) or select a web-based graphical user interface (GUI) in some versions of Nagios and from third parties.
+Users can choose to work in the command-line interface or select a web-based graphical user interface in some versions of Nagios and from third parties.
 Nagios' dashboard provides an overview of the critical parameters monitored on assets.

 Based on the parameters and thresholds defined, Nagios can send out alerts if critical levels are reached.
-These notifications can be sent in different ways, including email and text messages.
-An authorization system allows the administrator to restrict access.
+These notifications can be sent through email and text messages.
+An authorization system enables administrators to restrict access.

-Nagios has proven popular among small and large businesses, as well as internet service providers (ISPs), educational institutions, government agencies, healthcare institutions, manufacturing companies and financial institutions.
+Nagios has proven popular among small and large businesses, as well as internet service providers, educational institutions, government agencies, healthcare institutions, manufacturing companies and financial institutions.

 Users can choose among free and paid options, depending on the needed services and support.

-Nagios Core.
 The service that was originally known as Nagios is now referred to as Nagios Core.
 Core is freely available as an open source monitoring software for IT systems, networks and infrastructure.
-Core contains a wide array of infrastructure monitoring through allowing plug-ins to extend its monitoring capabilities.
+Core contains a wide array of infrastructure monitoring through allowing plugins to extend its monitoring capabilities.
 It is the base for paid Nagios monitoring systems.

-Nagios Core has an optional web interface, which displays network status, notifications, log files and more.
+Nagios Core has an optional web interface, which displays network status, notifications and log files.
 Core can notify its user when there are server or host issues.
 Additionally, Core can monitor network services such as SMTP, HTTP and Ping.

-Nagios XI.
 Nagios XI is an extended interface of Nagios Core, intended as the enterprise-level version of the monitoring tool.
 XI acts as monitoring software, configuration manager and toolkit.
 While Nagios Core is free, XI must be purchased from Nagios Enterprises.
-Atop the same features as Core, XI adds preconfigured virtual machines (VMs), a web configuration user interface (UI), performance graphing, a mobile application, dashboards, scheduled reporting, technical support through email and more.
+Atop the same features as Core, XI adds preconfigured virtual machines (VMs), a web configuration user interface, performance graphing, a mobile application, dashboards, scheduled reporting and technical support through email.

-Other commercial extensions of Nagios.
 Nagios Log Server is a log monitoring and management tool that enables an organization to view, sort and configure logs from its IT infrastructure, including Windows event logs.
-Log Server can analyze, collect and store logged data based off of custom and preassigned specifications.
-The administrator can set alerts to notify Log Server users when there is a potential threat or malfunction on a monitored asset.
+Log Server can analyze, collect and store logged data based on custom and preassigned specifications.
+Administrators can set alerts to notify Log Server users when there is a potential threat or malfunction on a monitored asset.
 For example, an alert goes out to the Microsoft Exchange administrator when there are three failed login attempts to Exchange Server, meaning there could be an unwarranted person trying to guess the password to the system.

-Nagios Network Analyzer tracks network traffic and bandwidth utilization.
+Nagios Network Analyzer tracks network traffic and bandwidth use.
 Network Analyzer can resolve network outages, abnormalities and security threats.
-Some features include automated security alerts, customizable application monitoring, integration with Nagios IX and a bandwidth utilization calculator.
+Features include automated security alerts, customizable application monitoring, integration with Nagios IX and a bandwidth use calculator.

-Nagios Fusion is an aggregation service for Nagios Core and Nagios XI servers, showing multiple systems in one view.
-Fusion condenses network management by centralizing features and data from XI and Core in one location.
-This allows for a granular view of a network infrastructure.
-With Fusion, an administrator can specify which XI and Core servers are displayed and manage which users are allowed to view those servers.
+Nagios Fusion is an aggregation service for Nagios Core and Nagios XI servers that shows multiple systems in one view.
+Fusion condenses network management by centralizing features and data from Nagios XI and Core in one location, creating a granular view of a network infrastructure.
+With Fusion, administrators can specify which XI and Core servers are displayed and manage which users are allowed to view those servers.
 Additionally, Fusion users can log into any managed server and use cached or live data to configure charts and other graphics to appear on dashboards.

 Nagios competitors include Zenoss, Zabbix, Microsoft System Center Operations Manager (SCOM) and SolarWinds, among other open source and commercial monitoring tools.

 Zenoss is IT monitoring software for cloud, virtual and physical IT environments.
 Zenoss monitors servers, networks, VMs, databases and other hardware and software assets in an IT infrastructure.
 Similar to Nagios, Zenoss is available as an open source version called Zenoss Core or more extensive paid, supported options including Zenoss Service Dynamics and Zenoss as a Service.
-Service Dynamics is the on-site version of the software, while Zenoss as a Service is a software as a service (SaaS) option.
-Similar to Nagios products, Zenoss products provide plug-ins, called ZenPacks, which extend monitoring capabilities.
+Service Dynamics is the on-site version of the software, while Zenoss as a Service is a software-as-a-service option.
+Similar to Nagios products, Zenoss products provide plugins, called ZenPacks, which extend monitoring capabilities.

 Zabbix is an open source monitoring tool for Linux, Unix and Windows OSes that relies on agents to collect monitoring data.
 It can also use common protocols for agentless operation.
-The technology is designed to monitor physical and cloud assets, VMs, services and applications.
-Zabbix is evolving for cloud deployment as well as on premises.
+The technology monitors physical and cloud assets, VMs, services and applications.
+Zabbix is evolving for cloud deployment, as well as on premises.

-Microsoft System Center Operations Manager enables the user to configure, manage and monitor devices and applications via the same console.
+Microsoft SCOM enables users to configure, manage and monitor devices and applications via the same console.
 SCOM tracks server hardware, system services, OSes, hypervisors and applications.
-SCOM, like Nagios, relies on agents or agentless-based monitoring for its data collection, and it supports plug-ins.
+SCOM, like Nagios, relies on agents or agentless-based monitoring for its data collection, and supports plugins.

-SolarWinds' Server & Application Monitor software works with applications, servers and databases as well.
-Server & Application Monitor features performance monitoring, server management, alerts and reporting through agentless monitoring.
+SolarWinds' Server & Application Monitor software works with applications, servers and databases.
+Server & Application Monitor includes performance monitoring, server management, alerts and reporting through agentless monitoring.
 Server & Application Monitor also supports other SolarWinds products.